The laws of planetary motion, derived from those of a harmonic oscillator (following Arnold): Scattered motions

+The subtlety is that choosing the constant parameter $\phi $ between $\pi/4$ and $\pi/2$, we have $\Re(z)\leq2$ so we get only the \emph{left-branch} of the hyperbolae cf. Fig.\ref{lefthypfig}; fixing $\phi$ instead between zero to $\pi/4$ then $\Re(z)\geq2$ so that $z$ describes the \emph{right-branch}, cf. Fig.\ref{righthypfig}.

-The oscillator-Kepler transformation, extended to the dynamics, (\ref{LeCi}-\ref{newtime}) resp. (\ref{inversetr}), is formally the same as so far, except that for positive energy the oscillator-frequency (\ref{ofrek}) is imaginary, $\Omega^2<0$.
-In other words, the linear potential is repulsive (called an inverted oscillator).
-The latter has eqn. of motion, whose solution is a ``Zhukovsky-hyperbola with its centre at the origin,
+Turning to the dynamics, the oscillator-Kepler correspondance, (\ref{LeCi}-\ref{newtime}) and (\ref{inversetr}) are formally the same as before, except that for positive planet-energy the oscillator-frequency (\ref{ofrek}) is imaginary, $\Omega^2<0$.
+Let us assumme therefore that the linear force is repulsive (also called an inverted oscillator).
+Then